dongrixinyu/ffio/README.md

 A simple Python wrapper for FFmpeg.

 - This repo is to provide an easy way for Python users to grab frames from a video stream.
-You do not need to tackle many complex audio-video problems concerning ffmpeg any more.
+You do not need to tackle many complex audio-video problems concerning FFmpeg any more.

 # Installation